-Large-scale importers usually have minimum quantity requirements starting at around 10 containers, covering a wide ranges of qualities, varieties and certifications.
+Large-scale importers usually have minimum volume requirements starting at around 10 containers, covering a wide range of qualities, varieties and certifications.
 At the same time, they provide strong support on logistics, marketing and financial operations.
 Examples of large-scale importers in Germany include: Neumann Kaffee Gruppe, Benecke Coffee and List + Beisler.

-Specialised importers are able to buy small volumes of high-quality and single origin coffees.
+Specialised importers are able to buy small and medium-sized volumes of high-quality and single origin coffees, from micro-lots to full container loads (FCL).
+These players can also provide marketing expertise, financial support and other green coffee related services, such as logistics, insurance and warehousing.
 Examples of specialised importers in Germany are: Rehm & Co (specialty coffee), Touton Specialties Coffee (specialty coffee), Interamerican (specialty coffee), GEPA (fair trade), Rapunzel (organic and fair trade), El Puente (fair trade) and Slokoffie (organic sustainable coffee).

-Who may find this an interesting channel?
+Which companies are likely to be interested in this entry channel?
 The most interesting channel for you will depend on the quality of your coffee and your supply capacity in terms of volume.
 If you are an exporter of green coffee beans and can you offer high volumes (10 containers or more), you should look into entering the German market through large importing companies.
 These companies usually have agents or representative offices in producing countries, which can be your first point of contact.

-Specialised traders can be interesting if you have evidence of high cupping scores at least 80 or higher, although some buyers may require scores higher than 85, plus sustainability certification, such as organic or fair trade, or you are selling single origin coffee.
+Specialised traders can be interesting if you have evidence of high cupping scores of at least 80, although some buyers may require scores higher than 84, plus a high degree of transparency and traceability.
 Keep in mind that many specialised importers prefer to work directly with producers or cooperatives.

-Most large roasters buy their own coffee beans at the country of origin, although they might also source through importers.
+Most large roasters buy their coffee beans at the country of origin, although they might also source through importers.
 Roasters usually perform analysis and cup testing to check the evenness of the roast and to identify any defects that can occur in post-harvest processes, such as fermentation, drying and storage.
-Large roasters usually blend different qualities of green coffees to maintain quality constant.
+Large roasters usually blend different qualities of green coffees to safeguard quality consistency.
 The final product is distributed to retailers and the food service industry.

 Roasters can operate under their own brands or private label.
 Examples of large roasters operating under their own brands in Germany include: Jacobs, Tchibo, Dallmayr, Melitta and J.J.
 Darboven.
 Examples of private label coffee roasters in Germany are: Wertform, Schirrmer Kaffee and Miko.

-Who may find this an interesting channel?
-Supplying to large-scale roasters is only interesting if you are able to supply large volumes at consistent quality.
+Which companies are likely to be interested in this entry channel?
+Supplying directly to large-scale roasters is only interesting if you are able to supply large volumes at consistent quality.
 If you work with bulk coffees, discuss minimum quality and other requirements, such as certification, with your potential buyer.

-Who may find this an interesting channel?
-If you have limited experience exporting to European countries, agents can play a very important role.
-Agents are also interesting if you have limited quantities of non-specialty coffee or if you lack financial and logistical resources to carry out trade activities.
+Which companies are likely to be interested in this entry channel?
+If you have limited experience exporting to European countries, agents can be a big help.
+Agents are also interesting if you have limited quantities of coffee or if you lack financial and logistical resources to carry out trade activities.
 Working with an agent is also useful if you need a trusted and reputable partner within the coffee sector.
 Be prepared to pay an extra commission for their work.

 - Find buyers that match your business philosophy and export capacities in terms of quality, volume and certifications.
 For more tips on finding the right buyer for you, see our study on finding buyers in Europe.